fabriciomasiero/Politize/README.md

 * Development on Xcode 11 Beta 2

 * * What I need to run this project on brand new SwiftUI?
 Just download the Xcode 11 Beta 2 ++
+* * * To run on device, you need to be enrolled on iOS or iPadOS Developer Beta program and run on beta OS device

 ### Check it out on: https://github.com/fabriciomasiero/Politize/tree/swiftUI